kaarele/lei-drupal-test/README.md

 ## Assignment Tasks ##

+All of the field and code updates have to be stored in either an .install file or as a configuration file for Drupal, so that the fields and view could be added to another Drupal environment using only the code that you write.
+You need to write any instructions about the steps needed to take to actually deploy the code to another Drupal environment.
+The specific method is up to you.
+The finished code can be pushed to any public git repository or if needed, sent to us via a .zip file.
+The codebase can contain either the whole Drupal installation or only the custom module files that are needed for the following tasks.

 1. Create a new content type named **application**.
 2. The content type "title" should be renamed to **Company name**.